trevorks1/castor-jquery-salary-calculator/README.md

 To wrap things up, we gave the ability to delete each employee.
 Along with their monthly income.

+### To see the fully functional site please visit:

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).